ayangweb/tauri-plugin-clipboard-x/README.md

 ## Thanks

-- Use [clipboard-rs](https://github.com/IohannRabeson/file_icon_provider) to get the clipboard content.
+- Use [clipboard-rs](https://github.com/ChurchTao/clipboard-rs) for clipboard operations across different platforms.

 ## Who's Use It